Very ample line bundles on weighted projective spaces and weighted blowups: Introduction

 \subsection{Overview of the paper}

 In \cref{sec:relating}, we introduce the notion of a \emph{bubble}.
 An example of a bubble is the vector $\bm u$ in \cref{exa:Delorme}.
-We prove equivalence of generation in degree 1 and the existence of certain bubbles, as well as very ampleness and the existence of bubbles satisfying \cref{cond:combinatorial very ampleness}, in appropriate settings.
-In \cref{sec:tools}, we give obstructions to the existence of bubbles.
-In \cref{sec:bubbles,sec:small,sec:nullity}, we use these obstructions to prove generation in degree~1, and we construct the sharp examples of bubbles satisfying \cref{cond:combinatorial very ampleness} that are needed in \cref{sec:sharp,sec:infinitude}.
+We prove equivalence of generation in degree 1 and the existence of bubbles satisfying \cref{cond:combinatorial generation}, as well as very ampleness and the existence of bubbles satisfying \cref{cond:combinatorial very ampleness}.
+In \cref{sec:tools}, we give sufficient conditions for the nonexistence of bubbles.
+In \cref{sec:bubbles,sec:small}, we use these conditions to prove generation in degree~1.
+In \cref{sec:nullity}, we prove that almost no weight vectors admit a bubble.
+In \cref{sec:infinitude}, we show that there are nonetheless infinitely many weight vectors admitting a bubble and we construct series of examples showing that the bounds in \cref{sec:bubbles} are sharp.

-In \cref{app:algorithm}, we describe the algorithms used to compute the finite lists of vectors of weights less than \upperbound{} in \cref{sec:introduction}.
-In \cref{app:tables}, we give the tables of vectors of weights less than \upperbound{} that admit a bubble with positive coordinates, as well as the lists of vectors of prime numbers that give examples of weights $\bm w$ such that $R^{(n-3)d_{\bm w}}$ or $R^{(n-2)d_{\bm w}}$ is not generated in degree~1, as mentioned in \cref{exa:sharp graded,exa:sharp Rees}.
+In \cref{app:algorithm}, we describe the algorithms used to compute the finite sets of vectors of weights less than \upperbound{} in \cref{sec:intro small weights}.
+In \cref{app:tables}, we give the tables of vectors of weights less than \upperbound{} that admit a bubble with positive coordinates.

+\begin{remark} The paper \cite{ABL25}, developed independently and concurrently, has proved certain similar results in the context of simplices, also discussing various relations with polytopes and almost 1-normality of rectangular simplices.
+In particular, slightly weaker versions of \cref{thm:introduction coprime graded,exa:sharp graded} appear in \cite{ABL25}. \end{remark}